-William Brydone Jack received his early education in parish schools and at Hutton Hall Academy near the town of Dumfries.
-In 1835 he was admitted to the University of St Andrews in Fife, and in 1840 was graduated ma.
-As an undergraduate, his course of study included Latin, Greek, mathematics, physics, and philosophy; he was a consistent scholarship winner in the humanities as well as in his major areas of study, mathematics and the natural sciences.
-Although he was influenced by several distinguished professors, it was Sir David Brewster, a leading mathematician and the principal of United College at St Andrews, who became his mentor.
-On Brewster’s recommendation, Jack in September 1840 accepted the post of professor of mathematics and natural philosophy at King’s College, Fredericton, intending to stay in New Brunswick only a few years to gain teaching experience.
+Jack’s early education took place in parish schools and at Hutton Hall Academy, near Dumfries.
+He enrolled at the University of St. Andrews in Fife in 1835, graduating in 1840.
+His undergraduate curriculum included Latin, Greek, mathematics, physics, and philosophy.
+He excelled academically, earning numerous scholarships in the humanities as well as in his primary fields of study – mathematics and natural sciences.
+Among several influential professors, Sir David Brewster, a renowned mathematician and principal of United College at St. Andrews, served as his mentor.
+Under Brewster’s recommendation, Jack accepted a professorship in mathematics and natural philosophy at King’s College, Fredericton, in September 1840, with the intention of gaining a few years of teaching experience.

-During the 1850s King’s College’s critics in the assembly, among them Albert James Smith, redoubled their attacks on its exclusive nature and Principal Jacob’s abhorrence of “practical education.”
-Repeated demands were made for its conversion into an agricultural school or for the cessation of its annual public grant.
-To prevent the college’s destruction, Lieutenant Governor Sir Edmund Walker Head appointed a commission of eminent British North American educators to make recommendations on how the college could better serve New Brunswick.
-As an outcome of the commission’s report, the college in 1859 was converted into the secular University of New Brunswick and all religious tests for students and professors were discontinued.
-The lieutenant governor and Professor Jack worked closely to transform the college from a traditionalist, classical institution into a university offering “practical” training in the sciences as well as the arts.
+During the 1850s, critics of King’s College, including Albert James Smith, intensified their attacks on its elitism and Principal Jacob’s aversion to “practical education.”
+There were frequent calls for the conversion of the college into an agricultural school or for the withdrawal of its annual public grant.
+To prevent the demise of the college, Lieutenant Governor Sir Edmund Walker Head commissioned a group of distinguished British North American educators to suggest how the college could better serve New Brunswick.
+As a result of the commission’s report, the college was transformed into the secular University of New Brunswick in 1859, and all religious tests for students and professors were abolished.
+The lieutenant governor and Professor Jack collaborated closely to transition the traditionalist, classical institution into a university offering practical training in sciences and arts.

-Dr Joseph R. Hea was appointed first president of the newly constituted university in 1860, but after only one year he was succeeded by Jack.
-As president, Jack, realizing that the image of the university needed improvement, travelled throughout the province during the summers to inform audiences of the education the university could provide for their sons and of the role he envisaged for it in the development of the province.
-The death in 1861 of James Robb, whose assistance in this public endeavour would have been valuable, was a serious loss to the new president.
+Dr. Joseph R. Hea was appointed the first president of the newly formed university in 1860, but he was replaced by Jack after just one year.
+As president, Jack understood the university’s image needed enhancement, so he traveled across the province during summers, informing the public about the educational opportunities the university could offer their sons and the role he envisioned for it in provincial development.
+The death of James Robb in 1861, who would have been instrumental in this public outreach, was a significant loss for the new president.

-William Brydone Jack’s contributions to education in New Brunswick extended over 45 years, and included service on the provincial board of education from 1872 to 1885.
-To the intellectual life of the university and the province he brought the best traditions of his ancestry and education.
-On his retirement in 1885 the university senate awarded him a pension and in high tribute to his dedicated service appointed him one of its members.
-His death within the next year, however, deprived the university of his continuing sound advice.
+William Brydone Jack’s influence on education in New Brunswick spanned over 45 years, including his tenure on the provincial board of education from 1872 to 1885.
+He infused the intellectual life of the university and the province with the finest traditions of his heritage and education.
+Upon his retirement in 1885, the university senate granted him a pension and appointed him as one of its members in a grand tribute to his dedicated service.
+His death the following year, however, left the university without his continued wise counsel.